marxarelli/resume/Daniel Duvall.markdown

    - [Kiosk][3], a Ruby gem for decoupled WordPress CMS integration
    - [Wye][4], a connection handler for ActiveRecord that provides support for federated databases
- - Implemented a virtual classroom component for our Young Writers Program that led to
+ - Implemented the virtual classroom component of our Young Writers Program that led to
    - Thousands of empowered educators able to better measure their students' performance